wacncontent/CustomizeTool/addCommentOutput/articles/traffic-manager/traffic-manager-powershell-arm.md

 Nested endpoints are configured at the parent profile, using a specific endpoint type, 'NestedEndpoints'.
 When specifying nested endpoints:
  - The endpoint (i.e. child profile) must be specified using the 'targetResourceId' parameter <BR>
  - The 'EndpointLocation' is required if the 'Performance' traffic-routing method is used, otherwise it is optional.
-The value must be a [valid Azure region name](http://azure.microsoft.com/regions/).<BR>
+The value must be a  [valid  valid  Azure region  name](http://azure.microsoft.com/regions/).<BR>  name.<BR> 
  - The 'Weight' and 'Priority' are optional, as for Azure endpoints.<BR>
  - The 'MinChildEndpoints' parameter is optional, default '1'.
 If the number of available endpoints in the child profile falls below this threshold, the parent profile will consider the child profile 'degraded' and divert traffic to the other parent profile endpoints.<BR>